chef/chef-web-docs/chef_master/source/resource_dsc_resource.rst

       * - Value
         - Description
       * - ``:archive``
-        - Use to to `unpack archive (.zip) files <https://msdn.microsoft.com/en-us/powershell/dsc/archiveresource>`_.
+        - Use to `unpack archive (.zip) files <https://msdn.microsoft.com/en-us/powershell/dsc/archiveresource>`_.
       * - ``:environment``
-        - Use to to `manage system environment variables <https://msdn.microsoft.com/en-us/powershell/dsc/environmentresource>`_.
+        - Use to `manage system environment variables <https://msdn.microsoft.com/en-us/powershell/dsc/environmentresource>`_.
       * - ``:file``
-        - Use to to `manage files and directories <https://msdn.microsoft.com/en-us/powershell/dsc/fileresource>`_.
+        - Use to `manage files and directories <https://msdn.microsoft.com/en-us/powershell/dsc/fileresource>`_.
       * - ``:group``
-        - Use to to `manage local groups <https://msdn.microsoft.com/en-us/powershell/dsc/groupresource>`_.
+        - Use to `manage local groups <https://msdn.microsoft.com/en-us/powershell/dsc/groupresource>`_.
       * - ``:log``
-        - Use to to `log configuration messages <https://msdn.microsoft.com/en-us/powershell/dsc/logresource>`_.
+        - Use to `log configuration messages <https://msdn.microsoft.com/en-us/powershell/dsc/logresource>`_.
       * - ``:package``
-        - Use to to `install and manage packages <https://msdn.microsoft.com/en-us/powershell/dsc/packageresource>`_.
+        - Use to `install and manage packages <https://msdn.microsoft.com/en-us/powershell/dsc/packageresource>`_.
       * - ``:registry``
-        - Use to to `manage registry keys and registry key values <https://msdn.microsoft.com/en-us/powershell/dsc/registryresource>`_.
+        - Use to `manage registry keys and registry key values <https://msdn.microsoft.com/en-us/powershell/dsc/registryresource>`_.
       * - ``:script``
-        - Use to to `run Powershell script blocks <https://msdn.microsoft.com/en-us/powershell/dsc/scriptresource>`_.
+        - Use to `run Powershell script blocks <https://msdn.microsoft.com/en-us/powershell/dsc/scriptresource>`_.
       * - ``:service``
-        - Use to to `manage services <https://msdn.microsoft.com/en-us/powershell/dsc/serviceresource>`_.
+        - Use to `manage services <https://msdn.microsoft.com/en-us/powershell/dsc/serviceresource>`_.
       * - ``:user``
-        - Use to to `manage local user accounts <https://msdn.microsoft.com/en-us/powershell/dsc/userresource>`_.
+        - Use to `manage local user accounts <https://msdn.microsoft.com/en-us/powershell/dsc/userresource>`_.
       * - ``:windowsfeature``
-        - Use to to `add or remove Windows features and roles <https://msdn.microsoft.com/en-us/powershell/dsc/windowsfeatureresource>`_.
+        - Use to `add or remove Windows features and roles <https://msdn.microsoft.com/en-us/powershell/dsc/windowsfeatureresource>`_.
       * - ``:windowsoptionalfeature``
         - Use to configure Microsoft Windows optional features.
       * - ``:windowsprocess``
-        - Use to to `configure Windows processes <https://msdn.microsoft.com/en-us/powershell/dsc/windowsprocessresource>`_.
+        - Use to `configure Windows processes <https://msdn.microsoft.com/en-us/powershell/dsc/windowsprocessresource>`_.

    Any DSC resource may be used in a Chef recipe.
 For example, the DSC Resource Kit contains resources for `configuring Active Directory components <http://www.powershellgallery.com/packages/xActiveDirectory/2.8.0.0>`_, such as ``xADDomain``, ``xADDomainController``, and ``xADUser``.
 Assuming that these resources are available to the chef-client, the corresponding values for the ``resource`` attribute would be: ``:xADDomain``, ``:xADDomainController``, and ``xADUser``.